Updated: Jul 9

 Nobody gets three 99th percentile scores in a row by accident.
 Anna agreed with this line of argument, but I could tell that she wasn’t 100% convinced.
 Despite her amazing track record, one bad score might have been all it took for her to doubt herself.

 As it happens, Anna’s story ended well.
 She rocked the practice test, crushed the real thing, and got into Yale.
 But it doesn’t always turn out that way.
-Another student, Audrey, was so stressed out by tests that every question was a triggering event causing her to question her worth as a human being.
+Another student, Sara, was so stressed out by tests that every question was a triggering event causing her to question her worth as a human being.
 In the end, she was fine, and scored close to where she should have, but the whole process took an emotional toll on her.
 Denise, Samantha, and Maya were so afraid of making a mistake that they checked and double-checked themselves to the point where they couldn’t get to enough questions to get a decent score.
 On the real thing, they all had perfectionist meltdowns, spending too much time on just a few questions and then crashed and burned on the rest.
 Then, once they had one bad section, they couldn’t let it go, and wrecked the other sections as well.

 The Downside of Anxiety